xalt/xalt/README.md

 ## ChangeLog

+### XALT 2.5:

+Features:

+   1. A static version of libuuid.a is now part of XALT.

+   2. XALT nolonger hardcodes paths at configure time.
+Instead it used --with-systemPath=/usr/bin:/bin to control where XALT l ooks for executables such as basename

+   3. XALT now uses the NVML base library from DCGM to optionally track GPU usage.

+   4. XALT can be used to track executions in a Singularity container.

+   5. XALT now catches signals such as SIGSEGV, etc and re-raises them to record an end record.

+   6. XALT now treats programs like Python, R and MATLAB just like any other program which simplifies scalar sampling rules.

+Bug Fix:

+   1. Modified the generated assembly code to not set GNU Stack bit.

 ### XALT 2.4:

 Bug Fix:

    1. Support for tracking GPU usage with the DCGM library from NVIDIA.

    2. XALT by default only uses LD_PRELOAD to track execution.

 ### XALT 2.3: